-Reviewing the year 1 outcomes, it is clear that additional support to target the initiatives in this goal is pivotal toward successfully achieving the outcomes.
-Toward this, the District has added an administrative position (Goal 1, Action 12) in the LCAP at year two aimed at implementing the Goal and actions within it.
-The position will provide specific support in professional development, community and parent interactions, and effective Tier I instruction.
-There has also been additional funding added to most actions to account for increased personnel cost, additional funding for continuing the STEM Lab, and increasing the amount of activities for students to keep them engaged in school.
+Reviewing the year 2 outcomes, it is clear that additional support to target the initiatives in this goal is pivotal toward successfully achieving the outcomes.
+There has also been additional funding allocated to Action 2.4 to account for increased personnel cost as well as additional funding for continuing the STEM and Science Lab.
+MUSD will be increasing the amount of activities for students to keep them engaged in school (Action 2.8).